 I sort of fell in love with Wes Anderson a little bit after seeing The Grand Budapest Hotel.
 Not only because his movie made me happy, but also because he came up with Courtesan au Chocolat, which also makes me happy.
 So, double happiness = in love.

-That man clearly possess a first-rate mind.
+That man clearly possesses a first-rate mind.
 He spun off Courtesan au Chocolat from the French pastry Religieuse.
 Instead of 2 profiteroles (cream puffs) stacked on top of each other like Religieuse, however, Courtesan has 3.
 Religieuse, as you know, means nun.
 Courtesan, on the other hand, means prostitute.
 2-stack vs. 3-stack.
 I can’t explain it, but it’s just so clever.
 You can’t help but admire that creativity and the mind behind it.

 There’s more.
 The Courtesan is also happily colored and playfully decorated.
 The puffs are dipped in pastel glaze and then decorated with white chocolate filigree.
 The whole thing is just too fanciful to be considered a “nun”.
 Courtesan seems more apt.